 - Project Quality Management.
 Determining the quality standards that apply to the project, and monitoring the quality of work produced.

-- Project Human Resource Management.
-Ascertaining the people requirements of the project, acquiring them, and developing them to ensure they produce the required results.
+- Project Resource Management.
+Ascertaining the resource requirements of the project, acquiring them, and developing them to ensure they produce the required results.

 - Project Communications Management.
 Establishing the communication needs of each stakeholder, and making sure they are involved to the required degree.